Willie Arnold: Architect and surveyor

 Rugby union was an amateur sport, even at international level.
 By profession, Arnold was an architect and surveyor in Morriston and Swansea and surrounding areas.
 Arnold was elected as a Professional Associate of the Surveyors Institution in October 1907 and became a Fellow of the Surveyors Institution (FSI) in June 1919 - although he was already described as FSI e.g. when reported as a candidate for election as borough estate agent and valuer (Swansea) in The Cambria Daily Leader.
 The Surveyors Institution became the Chartered Surveyors' Institution in 1930, the Royal Chartered Surveyors’ Institution in 1946 and the Royal Institution of Chartered Surveyors in 1947.
 William Richard Arnold's Fellowship of the Surveyors Institution therefore became Fellowship of the Chartered Surveyors Institution (as noted in their 1931 list), Fellowship of the Royal Chartered Surveyors’ Institution (1946), and, eventually, Fellowship of the Royal Institution of Chartered Surveyors.

 Later life

 He was also on the committee of Glamorgan County Cricket Club and was the first secretary and one of the founders of the Morriston Golf Club.

 W R Arnold was also the composer, published in 1913 under the pseudonym "R. Arnold Williamson", of a waltz for piano entitled Valse Millicent in honour of his daughter Millicent Margaret Arnold, (later Mrs Gordon Griffiths).

 He was twice married: first to Annie Gertrude Jones, daughter of Thomas Hughes Jones of Uplands House, Morriston and second (after the death of his first wife in 1923) to her sister, Evelyn Maud Jones.
 His daughter Millicent was from his first marriage; he also had a son by his second marriage.
+His grandchildren included Roy Arnold Griffiths, father of Sir Martin Griffiths, Presiding Judge of Wales.

 He died in Morriston on 30 July 1957.